[?] Subscribe To This Site

 High Temp: 450 degrees Fahrenheit

-Special Features: Levelator: A self leveling table (floor) in oven chamber used to maintain pots and foods level when oven is inclined or elevated.
+Special Features: Levelator: A self leveling, free swinging tray in oven chamber used to maintain pots and foods level when oven is inclined or elevated.

 Adjustable leg for elevating the oven.